GIT for polarized curves: Compactifications of the universal Jacobian

 For each subcurve $Y$ of $X$, let $I_Y$ be the restriction $I_{|Y}$ of $I$ to $Y$ modulo torsion.
 If $I$ is a torsion-free (resp. rank-$1$) sheaf on $X$, so is $I_Y$ on $Y$.
 We let $\deg_Y (I)$ denote the degree of $I_Y$, that is, $\deg_Y(I) := \chi(I_Y )-\chi(\mathcal O_Y)$.

-\begin{defi} Let $X$ be a $p$-stable curve of genus $g\geq 2$ and $I$ a rank-1 torsion-free sheaf of degree $d$ on $X$.
-We say that $I$ is $\omega_X$-\emph{semistable} if for every proper subcurve $Y$ of $X$, we have that
+\begin{defi} Let $X$ be a Gorenstein curve of arithmetic genus $g\geq 2$ and $I$ a rank-1 torsion-free sheaf of degree $d$ on $X$.
+We say that $I$ is $\omega_X$-\emph{semistable} if, for every proper subcurve $Z$ of $X$, we have that